 Saint Louis University Writing Services considers faculty members, graduate assistants, staff and student groups our partners in fostering a lively culture of writing on campus.
 Through referrals, workshops, writing group facilitation and in-class assistance, we can tailor our services to your course's specific needs.

 If you instruct a course that incorporates writing skills, your students will benefit from a visit with our consultants.
 We offers free, individualized writing help for any Saint Louis University undergraduate or graduate student by appointment.
-They can book a consultation by using SLU Appointments, located in the tools tab of the mySLU portal.
+They can book a consultation by using EAB Navigate, located in the tools tab of the mySLU portal.

 In-Class Visits and Workshops